ros2/ros2_documentation/source/Tutorials/Demos/Wait-for-Acknowledgment.rst

 --------

 In Publisher-Subscriber architecture, messages are sent from the publisher to the subscribers, and the publisher does not have any built-in mechanism to confirm that the subscriber has received the messages.
-This feature enables the publisher to wait for acknowledgment of messages sent by the publisher.
+This feature enables the publisher to wait for acknowledgment of messages it sent.
 This is useful in scenarios where the publisher needs to ensure that the subscriber has received the message before proceeding with further actions, such as sending more messages or performing other operations.

 RMW Support
 -----------

-Wait for acknowledgement requires RMW implementation support.
+Wait for acknowledgment requires RMW implementation support.

 .. list-table::  Wait-for-Acknowledgment Support Status
    :widths: 25 25